bitwes/Gut/documentation/docs/Input-Sender.md

 1. You should declare your `InputSender` instance at the class level.
 You will need access to it in the `after_each` method.
 1. Call `release_all` on the `InputSender` in `after_each`.
 This makes sure that `Input` doesn't think that a button is pressed when you don't expect it to be.
 If `Input` thinks a button is pressed, it will not send any "down" events until it gets an "up" event.
 1. Call `clear` on the `InputSender` in `after_each`.
 This clears out any state the `InputSender` has.
 It tracks inputs so that functions like `hold_for` can create dynamic "up" events, as well as various other things.
 Calling `clear` makes sure that `InputSender` state does not leak from one test to another.
-1. You must ALWAYS yield before making an assert or your objects will not get a chance to process the frame the `Input` was sent on (`_process` and `_physics_process` will not be called without a yield).
+1. You must ALWAYS await before making an assert or your objects will not get a chance to process the frame the `Input` was sent on (`_process` and `_physics_process` will not be called without a await).

 ``` gdscript
 var _sender = InputSender.new(Input)